Azure/ResourceModules/docs/wiki/ContributionGuide.md

 ## Set your environment up

 The preferred method of contribution requires you to create your own fork and create pull requests into the source repository from there.
-To set the fork up, please follow the process described in the ['getting started'](./GettingStarted#Option-1-Use-it-as-a-basis-to-set-up-your-own-inner-source-project) section.
+To set the fork up, please follow the process described in the ['Getting Started'](./GettingStarted#Option-1-Use-it-as-a-basis-to-set-up-your-own-inner-source-project) section.

 ## How to contribute?